lawsoncr/Project_2/README.md

 ## What You Need

+A computer and keyboard.
 Any java runtime application will work with this code, such as eclipse which can be downloaded [here](https://www.eclipse.org/downloads/packages/release/2020-09/r/eclipse-ide-eclipse-committers).
+Feel free hoowever to use any java application that you are used to.

 ## Installation